digitallawyer/openlegaldictionary/_definitions/dwelling-house.md

 ---
 title: Dwelling-House
 permalink: "/definitions/dwelling-house.html"
-body: The house ln which a man lives with his family; a resi-dence; the apartment or building, or group of buildings, occupied by a family as a place of residence
+body: The house in which a man lives with his family; a resi-dence; the apartment or building, or group of buildings, occupied by a family as a place of residence
 published_at: '2018-07-07'
 layout: post